Mo. Digital News

 Note, however, specific PACs, parties and campaigns are listed ONLY if they actually filed a campaign finance report for the office year.
 If there were no finance reports filed by any organization under one of those categories, that category will not be listed in the drop-down list.

 So, in the first month (January) of the office year, PACs, parties and campaigns will NOT be listed in the category list because, expect for rare exceptions, there beno campaign finance reports for the new year until the quarterly finance reports filed in April.

 If, however, you select the Seek category you will be prompted to fill in information for a specific search by donor and/or recepient.
 See the Seek Searches section below.

-To, From or By: The selection will be filled in alphabetical order with the seperate committees fitting the category you selected that had some sort of financial activity reported for the search year (expenditures or contributions (received or given).
+To, From or By: The selection will be filled in alphabetical order with the seperate committees fitting the category you selected that had some sort of financial activity reported for the search year (expenditures, contributions given or contributions received).